 These findings are pretty neat, but why does this work?

-One thought is that the husband’s appreciation could serve as mental resource: your positivity energizes me a little get through the day better.
+One thought is that the husband’s appreciation could serve as a mental resource: your positivity energizes me a little get through the day better.
 Also, receiving appreciation probably strengthens self-esteem and self-efficacy, meaning you feel more confident and more capable when you are shown appreciation.

 Not only that but you also have a reciprocation dynamic that comes into play.
 The depressed spouse wants to return the gratitude which is another boost also.